LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Method

 \textit{Underlay-Text Constraint Reward} ($R_{ {ut}}$) enforces semantic consistency by aligning each underlay with exactly one corresponding text element.
 Layouts are penalized if multiple text elements overlap a single underlay or if the underlay’s position and size deviate from its associated text.
 Perfect alignment receives a score of 1, partial matches are assigned intermediate scores, and incorrect pairings are scored 0.
 This mechanism encourages the agent to respect functional relationships between elements, ensuring both readability and coherent design.

 Finally, these sub-rewards are aggregated into a weighted overall layout quality score.
+Fig.~\ref{fig:textimagegrid} illustrates how these layout quality scores guide the agent in generating content-aware layouts that balance structural feasibility and visual appeal.

 \textbf{IoU Matching Score} ($R_{ {IoU}}$) \ To encourage human-like placement patterns, we incorporate an Intersection-over-Union (IoU) reward that measures the geometric accuracy of generated layouts relative to human-designed ground truth.
 For each element, IoU is computed as the ratio of the intersection area to the union area between the predicted and reference bounding boxes.
-Unlike collision or alignment rewards which assess internal structural quality, IoU provides external guidance by aligning model outputs with human design references.
+Unlike collision or alignment rewards which assess internal structural quality, IoU provides external guidance by aligning model outputs with human design references, which implicitly encode principles of balance, proportion, and functional grouping.
+Aligning generated bounding boxes with these references guides the agent toward realistic spatial organization and visually coherent structures.

 \textbf{Final Hybrid Score} \ The final hybrid reward for each generated layout is a weighted combination of the three components:

 We assign weights $\lambda_{f}=0.1$, $\lambda_{q}=0.8$, and $\lambda_{u}=0.1$ giving priority to layout quality since it spans multiple dimensions, while down-weighting $R_{IoU}$ to promote diversity.